daveremy/AZT_2025/scripts/README.md

 #### Usage
 The script can be used in two ways:

-1. **Automatic Mode** (via pre-commit hook)
+1. **Automatic Mode** (via prepare-commit-msg hook)
    - Stage your files for commit (`git add`)
+   - When you run `git commit`, the hook automatically:
+     - Captures your commit message
+     - Adds it to the changelog
-   - Make your commit as usual (`git commit -m "Your message"`)
+     - Includes the updated changelog in your commit
-   - The changelog is automatically updated and included in your commit
+   - The changelog entry is timestamped and added before the commit is finalized

 2. **Manual Regeneration**
    - Run `./scripts/update_changelog.sh --regenerate` to rebuild the entire changelog from git history